CBorowski-dev/docs-operaton-org/content/update/minor/73-to-74/jboss.md

 ## Update Cockpit, Tasklist, and Admin

-The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance:
+The following steps are required to update the Operaton web applications Cockpit, Tasklist, and Admin on a JBoss/Wildfly instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
-2. Download the Camunda web application archive from our [Artifact Repository][webapp-jboss].
+2. Download the Operaton web application archive from our [Artifact Repository][webapp-jboss].
    Alternatively, switch to the private repository for the enterprise version (User and password from license required).
    Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-jboss.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.

 {{< note title="LDAP Entity Caching" class="info" >}}
-It is possible to enable entity caching for Hypertext Application Language (HAL) requests that the Camunda web applications make.
-This can be especially useful when you use Camunda in combination with LDAP.
-To activate caching, the Camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
+It is possible to enable entity caching for Hypertext Application Language (HAL) requests that the Operaton web applications make.
+This can be especially useful when you use Operaton in combination with LDAP.
+To activate caching, the Operaton webapp artifact has to be modified and the pre-built application cannot be used as is.
 See the [REST Api Documentation]({{< ref "/reference/rest/overview/hal.md" >}}) for details.
 {{< /note >}}

 [update-guide]: {{< ref "/update/minor/73-to-74/_index.md" >}}